• Skip to primary navigation

 • ground white or black pepper, to taste

-• ½ tsp black or dark soy sauce, optional
+• ½ teaspoon black or dark soy sauce, optional

 • ½ cup julienned red bell pepper